IntelligenceModding/Advanced-Peripherals-Documentation/docs/guides/how_to_report.md

 ### How to report an issue or request a feature

 We appreciate your dedication to making the project better by helping us squash those pesky bugs and suggesting exciting new features.
-Reporting a bug or requesting a new feature is easy and friendly.
+The process of reporting a bug or requesting a new feature is straightforward and user-friendly.
 Here's how to do it:

 ## Reporting a Bug